nrnb/gsod2019_kozo_nishida/README.md

 # Replacing GUI control tutorials to Jupyter Notebook and R Markdown

+## The work we've done
+We have written notebook documents that automates the workflows in http://tutorials.cytoscape.org/ with R and Python.
-You can check the our project progress with the links below.
+You can check the our project progress and the links to the commits with the links below.

 ## Getting Started